WordsOut poems by Godfrey Rust | sequence Magi 1 of 4 | home

 Were we from the east?
 That is a point of view.

 We set out from where we were.
-You give us names
+You gave

 like Melchior and Balthazar,